The NIH Definition of Clinical Research

 2. YES, if you want to publish the results of your study.

-If you wish to publish your study in a peer-reviewed journal, then it is highly likely that that journal will expect your study to have been registered with Clinicaltrials.gov.
-Over 1000 journals have adopted the policy of the International Committee of Medical Journal Editors (ICMJE) that requires registration in a publicly available register.
-The list of journals is at this link: http://www.icmje.org/journals.html
+If you wish to publish your study in a peer reviewed journal, then it is highly likely that that journal will expect your study to have been registered with Clinicaltrials.gov.

 3. YES, because in some cases, IT’S THE LAW

-A smaller subset of studies are required by law to be registered with clinicaltrials.gov.
+A small subset of studies are required by law to be registered with clinicaltrials.gov.
 The FDA Amendments Act of 2007 (FDAAA) required that most prospective studies involving regulated drugs, biological products, and medical devices must be registered on ClinicalTrials.gov.
 The law also requires reporting of “basic results” and adverse events for a subset of these studies.
-If you would like to determine if your study is required by FDAAA to be registered, you can follow the flowchart at this link http://grants.nih.gov/ClinicalTrials_fdaaa/docs/Flow_chart-ACT_only.pdf or contact Spectrum or CCTO for assistance.
+If you would like to determine if your study is required by FDAAA to be registered, contact Spectrum or CCTO (Stanford Cancer Clinical Trials Office)

 4. When do I have to register my study?